Quilt or Banner?

 No one should die (2023) Mary Whitehouse

-But was that a quilt or a banner?
-My research for my studies at Bradford College this last year began with the question What is the difference between a quilt and a banner?
+My research for my studies at Bradford School of Art this last year began with the question What is the difference between a quilt and a banner?

 In this research I considered examples of each: the Hallville Canadian Red Cross Quilt which is in the Quilt Collection, York, and the Greenham Common Peace Camp Banner created by Thalia Campbell, which is in the Peace Museum, Bradford.